 - Complete an anonymous police report that gives the police information only—no action is taken, and the suspect is not contacted.

 - Take action through college disciplinary proceedings.
+You can report a Title IX incident.
 Westminster College reserves the right to pursue enforcement of its own rules, regardless of whether or not legal proceedings are underway or in progress.
 An individual who chooses not to file a criminal complaint does not relinquish the right to an institutional investigation.

 - If disciplinary procedures are initiated, both the accused and the accuser are entitled to have others present during investigatory proceedings, and both will be informed of the outcome.
 Possible disciplinary sanctions for sexual assault include suspension or dismissal from the college.